 Trekker Kids is a series of activities and programs for kids and families that celebrate the outdoors of western Montana and the rich history of the Travelers' Rest site.
-Through the generosity of Cabela's Outdoor Fund, we are able to offer these programs at no cost to participants in 2016.
-Additional donations are greatly appreciated.
+Programs are free, though donations are greatly appreciated.

 Pick up a brochure at the Visitors Center and follow the markers around a 1/2 mile loop trail.

 Exhibits include Seasons of the Salish, Lewis & Clark Expedition Replicas, Native American bead work and hand crafts, The Main Street depicting frontier life, and more.

 Travelers' Rest offers unique, interactive learning experiences for school-age children and adult tour groups alike.

 Click Here for a complete description of available field trips or to fill out our field trip request form.

 Click Here for a calendar of available dates and Field Trip FAQs.

 Middle school students from the Bitterroot Valley meet with peers from the Flathead Reservation for a week of fun activities and friend making, all while learning about the crossroads of culture at Travelers' Rest State Park throughout history!
 Participants will learn leadership skills, respect for elders and the land.
 Each student will be an active part of the camp community and complete a service project.

 Never camped before?
 Love camping but aren't sure how to include your kids?
 Your family's summer adventures start with camping near Lewis and Clark's campsite along Lolo Creek.